Coaching by Cupela,

-Our objective was to enhance Shweta’s leadership persona, abandoning her worker’s mentality and to induce her management persona.
+Our objective was to enhance Shweta’s leadership persona.
+Most importantly, move her to abandon her worker’s mentality and to induce her management persona.
 Get her to delegate more and learn to trust her team, while keeping the overall control.

 We started the Coaching process with a 360 feedback.
 We started the Coaching process with a 360 feedback.
 The resulting reports showed Shweta how positively she was perceived by her peers and her colleagues.
 When diving into the root cause of her issues during coaching it became clear, that it was based on real or perceived prejudice against women in leading positions in the workplace.
 She, being a female executive felt she had to work twice as hard as a male executive and that even the slightest mistake would give leave to justify those prejudices against female executives.
 Considering her thought process, her reluctance to delegate became clear since she would be held responsible for any mistakes her subordinates would make.